 Christopher Karl Johnson

-A group of paranormal investigators enter the abandoned home of pedophile and serial killer John Wayne Gacy, hoping to find evidence of paranormal activity.
-Upon entering the house they set-up cameras throughout the abandoned house while going room to room with hand-held cameras, performing séances and asking for John Wayne Gacy to come forward.
+A group of investigators enter the former property of depraved serial killer John Wayne Gacy, hoping to find evidence of paranormal activity.
+Upon entering the place they set-up cameras throughout the abandoned house while going room to room with hand-held cameras, performing séances and asking for John Wayne Gacy to come forward.
 As the evening progresses it seems the investigators are not prepared for the horror still within the house.Written by

 27 of 35 people found this review helpful.

 Was this review helpful to you?